hamsiHftm/IN306-Blog-Project/backend/README.md

 19. **BlogLike HTTP requests**: Http Route fully implemented for blogLike model with schema
 20. **CommentLike HTTP requests**: Http Route fully implemented for commentLike model with schema
 21. **Rating HTTP requests**: Http Route fully implemented for rating model with schema
-22. **KeyCloak Integration**: It's not working, still having issues creating roles.
-I dont understand what the attributes and description with placeholder.
-In Dev UI, the Keycloak Admin is not displaying.
+22. **KeyCloak Integration**: Keycloak integration is not working.
+I am still having issues creating roles.
+I don’t understand the attributes and descriptions with placeholders.
+Additionally, the Keycloak Admin UI is not displaying in the Dev UI.
+23. **Blog HTTP requests with user**: The HTTP requests for blogs with user roles are not working as expected.
+They return authentication errors.
+I need to define the roles and permissions properly.
+24.